OpenBMB/XAgent/README.md

 <div><a id="Citation"></a></div>

 # Citation
-If you find our repo useful, please kindly consider cite:
+If you find our repo useful, please kindly consider citing:
 ```angular2
 @misc{xagent2023,
       title={XAgent: An Autonomous Agent for Complex Task Solving},